TPM34A/ML_approaches_for_discrete_choice_analysis/README.md

 - **Step 2:** Go to [http://colab.research.google.com](http://colab.research.google.com)
 - **Step 3:** Sign in with your google account (if you are already signed in, skip this step)
-- **Step 4:** Upload the jupyter notebook you would like to work on.
+- **Step 4:** Upload the Python notebook you would like to work on.
 Click on "Upload" tab and then on "Choose file" (See numbers 1 and 2 on the following figure).
-Then navigate on your folders (from download of **Step 1**) to the Jupyter Notebook (.ipynb) you would like to open (e.g. Lecture_1.ipynb).
+Then navigate on your folders (from download of **Step 1**) to the Python Notebook (.ipynb) you would like to open (e.g. Lecture_1.ipynb).
 <p align="center">
   <img width="400" src="https://github.com/FGarridoV/resources/blob/main/Opening%20ipynb.png?raw=true">
 </p>

 - **Step 5:** Uncomment the two lines related to Colab set-up in your notebook.
 Then, run this cell and wait until finish.
 [ADD IMAGE EXAMPLE HERE]

 - **Step 6:** We are ready!
 Now, you can run the rest of the file.